It's not easy to stay motivated to workout at home when you are all by yourself. These tips will help to

 On days when your friend is busy or they bail on you, have something prepared that allows you to work out alone.

 Playing smartphone games, surfing the Internet and catching up on social networks are distractions when exercising.
 You finish a set, try to catch up on Facebook and before you know you've already rested 10 minutes between exercises, your rest periods are screwed up, your body cools down and you lose momentum.

 It’s best to keep your phone and other electronics safely out of reach until you’ve finished, at least with your strength training part.
-You could use your phone during cardio as it can help
+You could use your phone during cardio as it can help time pass by faster.

 Prepare your Workout Routines in Advance